xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

 [06/2025] Our workshop proposal "**DIFA: Deep Learning-based Information Fusion and Its Applications**" has been accepted to BMVC2025, which will be held between 24th and 27th November 2025 in Sheffield, UK.
 If you are interested in giving a keynote talk or submitting a paper, please contact me.
+More details can be found on our [workshop website](https://xingchenzhang.github.io/difa2025/).

-[05/2025] My team attended the ESE Research Showcase to present our robot dog (Code-E) and research.
-It was a great pleasure to **introduce my work to the President of the University of Exeter, Prof. Lisa Roberts**, as well as other members of the University Council.
+[05/2025] My team attended the ESE Research Showcase to present our robot dog (Code-E) and our research.
+It was a great pleasure to introduce my work to the President of the University of Exeter, Prof. Lisa Roberts; the Pro-Vice-Chancellor and Executive Dean of ESE, Prof. Alexandra Gerbasi; and other members of the University Council.
+[Exeter News (internal only)](https://universityofexeteruk.sharepoint.com/sites/FacultyofEnvironmentScienceandEconomyESEnew/SitePages/Faculty-Hosts-University-Council-and-Celebrates-Research-Excellence(2).aspx).

 [05/2025] Invited to give a talk at Exeter CS Seminar.